steven-diep/Rust-Web-Development/README.md

 # Rust-Web-Development
-A repository for homework submissions
+Steven Diep

+This repository contains my homework assignment submissions for the rust web development course at Portland State University.